quentinsf/qhue/README-remote.md

-# Using QHue for Remote Access
+# Using Qhue for Remote Access

 Please make sure you're familiar with the main [README](README.md) before continuing!